-As a devout believer in Mormonism, I never thought I would leave the religion I loved like three of my children did, but after studying and searching for truth for six years, I discovered numerous authentic documents from the early history of the Church of Jesus Christ of Latter-Day Saints aka Mormons were very different than the current teachings of the Mormon church.
+As a devout believer in Mormonism, I never thought I would leave the religion I loved like three of my children did, but after studying and searching about my religion for six years, I discovered numerous authentic documents from the early history of the Church of Jesus Christ of Latter-Day Saints aka Mormons were very different than the current teachings of the Mormon church.
 Even after learning about the deceit that has occurred over the years in the Mormon church, I attributed it to the weakness of men.
 However, after sincerely praying about my lifetime religion, to my surprise, my husband and I were prompted by the Holy Ghost (also often called the Holy Spirit) to leave the Mormon church.

 My son dealing with Bipolar II disorder – Focusing on Mental Wellness

 My current main focus is mental wellness from a mother’s point of view.
 My son, Darrell, (name has been changed to protect his privacy) is dealing with Bipolar II disorder so I am continually searching, studying, and praying to learn all I can about mental health to help my son in every way possible with the ultimate goal for him to completely heal.
 On the journey to meet this goal, I am striving to apply every potential healing method that may lead to his full recovery which includes seeing a medical psychiatrist and therapist, although my preference is natural healing methods.

 An important quality about me is that I do not leave the value system I developed while participating in the Mormon religion: to pray and read the scriptures, to be faithful to my husband, to help the poor, and serve others.